Book of Kells: Modern period

 The Book of Kells remained in Kells until 1654.
 In that year, Cromwell's cavalry was quartered in the church at Kells, and the governor of the town sent the book to Dublin for safekeeping.
 Henry Jones, then Bishop of Clogher and Vice-Chancellor of the University of Dublin, presented the manuscript to Trinity College in Dublin in 1661, and it has remained there ever since, except for brief loans to other libraries and museums.
 It has been on display to the public in the Old Library at Trinity since the 19th century.

 The manuscript's rise to worldwide fame began in the 19th century.
 The association with St. Columba, who died the same year Augustine brought Christianity and literacy to Canterbury from Rome, was used to demonstrate Ireland's cultural primacy, seemingly providing "irrefutable precedence in the debate on the relative authority of the Irish and Roman churches".
 Queen Victoria and Prince Albert were invited to sign the book in 1849.
 The book's artistry was influential on the Celtic Revival; several Victorian picture books of medieval illuminations featured designs from the book which were in turn extensively copied and adapted, patterns appearing in metalwork, embroidery, furniture and pottery among other crafts.

 Over the centuries, the book has been rebound several times.
 During a 19th-century rebinding, the pages were badly cropped, with small parts of some illustrations being lost.
 The book was also rebound in 1895, but that rebinding broke down quickly.
 By the late 1920s, several folios had detached completely and were kept separate from the main volume.
 In 1953, bookbinder Roger Powell rebound the manuscript in four volumes and stretched several pages that had developed bulges.
-Two volumes can normally be seen displayed at Trinity, one opened at a major decorated page, and one opened to show two text pages with smaller decorations.
+One volume is always on display at Trinity, opened at either a major decorated page or a text page with smaller decorations.

 In 2000, the volume containing the Gospel of Mark was sent to Canberra, Australia, for an exhibition of illuminated manuscripts.
 This was only the fourth time the Book of Kells had been sent abroad for exhibition.
 The volume suffered what has been called "minor pigment damage" while en route to Canberra.
 It is thought that the vibrations from the aeroplane's engines during the long flight may have caused the damage.